guillaumemouchet/MakeYourRing/README.md

 MakeYourRing is a projet made with Unity and is made to work on Hololens 2.

-You'll find many informations in the wiki, "Recherche et Documentation" gives informations on how to build a project from scratch or how to clone and continue this project.
+You'll find many informations in the wiki, two pages are there to help you create a project from scratch for PC Remoting or Universal Windows Platform.
+How to clone is in the end of the readme in english or you can find it in french on the wiki.

-Many diffrent branch exist, the important ones are :
+Few branch exists, the important ones are :

 - POC (Proof of Concept), it's the first iteration of the project to show that it was possible to acces file system and many other things on the Hololens 2
 - main, you'll find the finished version on this branch